-There will be a one-day field trip (or alternative a virtual one, if required due to the sanitary situation) where it will be possible to observe outcrops of metamorphic rocks, the main types of lithologies and the main structures and textures related to metamorphic rocks.
+There will be a one-day field trip (or alternative a virtual one, if required due to the sanitary situation or any other case of major impediment if the fied trip can not be modified in its date) where it will be possible to observe outcrops of metamorphic rocks, the main types of lithologies and the main structures and textures related to metamorphic rocks.
 The practice will be carried out in an area to be determined (Axial zone of the Pyrenees, Costa Brava or coastal or pre-coastal mountain ranges on Montseny-Guilleries).
 Attendance is compulsory.
 At the discretion of the teacher, it may restrict (see details in the Evaluation section) the attendance to those students who have not participated enough on the subject (non-justified unattendance to 4 or more practicals or systematic non-assistance in the theoretical classes).
 The non-assistance to this fieldtrip if due to a major cause (generally medical) should be justified and documented to the teachers.
 The qualification related to the field trip will be done through a test on the content related to the explanations given during its development and to previous documentation provided.
 The test will be included in the second partial exam.